brineylab/abstar/README.md

 `-s, --species` Select the species from which the input sequences are derived.
 Supported options are 'human', 'mouse', and 'macaque'.
 Default is 'human'.

-`-c, --cluster` Runs AbStar in distributed mode on a Celery cluster.
+`-c, --cluster` Runs abstar in distributed mode on a Celery cluster.

 `-h, --help` Prints detailed information about all runtime options.